Codium-ai/pr-agent/docs/docs/usage-guide/configuration_options.md

 ## Wiki configuration file 💎

-Specifically for GitHub, with PR-Agent-Pro you can set configurations by creating a page called `.pr_agent.toml` in the [wiki](https://github.com/Codium-ai/pr-agent/wiki/pr_agent.toml) of the repo.
+For GitHub and GitLab, with PR-Agent-Pro you can set configurations by creating a page called `.pr_agent.toml` in the [wiki](https://github.com/Codium-ai/pr-agent/wiki/pr_agent.toml) of the repo.
 The advantage of this method is that it allows to set configurations without needing to commit new content to the repo - just edit the wiki page and **save**.

 ![wiki_configuration](https://codium.ai/images/pr_agent/wiki_configuration.png){width=512}